CS3099JH2017/cs3099jh/protocols/backend_spec.md

 **NOTE:** A file can be truncated to a give size by issuing an empty POST request with paramters `overwrite=true&offset=<new_size>&truncate=true`

+**NOTE:** File uploads without the the overwrite flag **SHOULD** create the file atomically (eg. mimic the behaviour of `open(..., O_RDWR | O_CREAT | O_EXCL)`).
+This could be used as a coarse form of locking.

+**NOTE:** File operations on overlapping regions (or when both operations require extending the file) are not required to be atomic.

 If the parent directory does not exist (or is not a directory) the server **MUST** respond with code 404 and error message "invalid_parent_directory".

 If the file is not in the "uploading" state the server **MAY** respond with code 400 and error message "invalid_file_state".

 If the write was successfull the server **MUST** respond with an empty successful response.

+**NOTE: Uploading files**
+Clients that wish to upload files are recommended to follow these steps:
+- Where possible, split the file into fixed size chunks (eg. 4Mib)
+- Upload the first chunk without the "overwrite" option
+- Upload the middle chunks with the "overwrite" option
+- Upload the final chunk with the "overwrite" and "final" options
+- If this file is to be uploaded in a single chunk only the "final" option should be used for this chunk.
+This prevents a race condition whereby multiple clients try to upload a file with the same name - in this case only one will succeed.
-**NOTE: Chunked Uploads** for large files clients are recommended to, where possible, split the file into fixed size chunks (eg. 4Mib) and upload each chunk individually.
-This allows resuming interrupt uploads as well as progress reporting to the end user.
+This also allows resuming interrupt uploads as well as progress reporting to the end user.

 ### changing metadata
 A POST request sent to a file path with query paramter `"action=set_metadata"` triggers the server to change the files client-specified metadata.